mpeeples2008/ArchNetSci/README.md

 We are devoted to seeing the community of archaeological network practitioners grow and we hope our book and these online resources will help to make this happen.
 You can support the growth of our community too!

 * Spread the word to your friends and colleagues
-* Share links to these online resources on social media using the #archnetworks hashtag
+* Share links to these online resources on social media using the [#archnetworks](https://twitter.com/search?q=%23archnetworks&src=typed_query) hashtag
-* Please cite the book *and* the Online Companion if you use methods or code from this document
+* Please cite the book *and* the Online Companion if you use methods or code from this document.
+[Citation Info](https://github.com/mpeeples2008/ArchNetSci/blob/main/CITATION.bib)
-* Star the GitHub project repository and contribute to the project
+* Star the [GitHub project repository](https://github.com/mpeeples2008/ArchNetSci) and contribute to the project
-* Join the Computational Archaeology Discord and invite other interested people
+* [Join the Computational Archaeology Discord](https://discord.gg/Z9UXwjASM5) and invite other interested people
-* Share articles, teaching resources, data, or other archaeological network materials for posting on our associated website [archnetworks.net](https://archnetworks.net)
+* Share articles, teaching resources, data, or other archaeological network materials for posting on our associated website [(archnetworks.net)](https://archnetworks.net)
-* Buy the book
-* Review the book on online book sellers

 ## Project License